Receiving feedback as a manager and creating a feedback culture

 We know that negative feedback is hard to give - and even more so, to receive.

-We spoke to Breathe partner Steven Rabson Stark of 360-degree feedback platform AdviceSheet to really explore what managers can do if they receive negative feedback.
+We spoke to Breathe partner Steven Rabson Stark from 360-degree feedback platform AdviceSheet to explore how managers can respond to negative feedback and how it can actually develop your leadership skills.

 Skip to: